gulfiliz/gulfiliz.github.io/_posts/2025-07-09-gogol-the-overcoat.md

 and under the pretext of the stolen overcoat tearing all sorts of overcoats off the shoulders of all sorts of people."*

-The ghost eventually finds the Person of Consequence — who has by now felt some remorse for his treatment of Akaki — and tears the coat from his shoulders.
+The ghost eventually finds the Person of Consequence, who has by now felt some remorse for his treatment of Akaki, and tears the coat from his shoulders.

 *"The ghost of the clerk appeared to him